REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 </dependency>
 ```

-**Note:** If you are serialising an `iso20022.auth030.esma.Document`, use the matching configuration file: `xml-config/auth030-esma-rosetta-xml-config.json`.
+**Note:** If you're serialising an `iso20022.auth030.esma.Document`, use the matching configuration file: `xml-config/auth030-esma-rosetta-xml-config.json`.

 To access ISO 20022 artefacts, add the ISDA repository:
 <repository>